 - Melissa Zack and Jennifer Smith both went over how the programs included in the Continuum are peer-reviewed and how they are placed within the system.

 - Many of these searchable topic areas include nutrition/diet, parenting, relationships, child abuse, PTSD, trauma, and financial literacy.

 - When you search the Continuum, results will be displayed by placement (highest placement first), and alphabetical order within the placement.
 If you see a program of interest, you can click it and find a Fact Sheet.
-These are available as PDF’s on the program page.
+These are available as PDFs on the program page.
 Information on the Fact Sheet includes placement, military use, topic area(s), time, cost, evaluation plan, target population, summary, evidence, components, previous use, training, and implementation.
 Our presenters also went over how to search the Continuum for programs and how to use their Technical Assistance team to find programs specifically tailored to the training you need.
-The Technical Assistance team provides free assistance for military service providers and provide assistance with searching the Continuum, selecting programs, implementation, and program selection.
+The Technical Assistance team provides free assistance for military service providers and provides assistance with searching the Continuum, selecting programs, implementation, and program selection.